styalai/xLSTM-pytorch/README.md

 # xLSTM-pytorch
-A easy to use implementation of xLSTM.
+A easy to use and efficient implementation of xLSTM.

 ## Installation
 ```python